kWAYTV/discord-webhook-spammer/README.md

 # Setting up
 Basically it has auto config generator so just run it.
 You are done :), happy spamming!
+Be aware that spamming for long times or fast can cause ratelimits in your ip.
 # Requirements
 ```
 python -m pip install colorama